Catholic Pilgrimage Sites Worldwide

 United States • North America

-America's largest Catholic metropolis, home to five million annual visitors at St. Patrick's Cathedral, the incorrupt body of St. Frances Xavier Cabrini, New York's only catacombs, and shrines honoring two American saints.
+America's largest Catholic metropolis, home to St. Patrick's Cathedral, Mother Cabrini's shrine, the city's only catacombs, and national shrines.

 New Orleans